elquimista/qst-docker/qst_linux/README.txt

 qst.zip is rather large because it contains the files to install Perl and MySQL and Apache on Windows.
 Download qst_linux_mac.zip if you are doing a linux or mac install.
-QST.pm (the program) is only 3.6 MB.
+QST.pm (the program) is only 3.8 MB.

 The zips contain installation instructions.

-Usually if you are upgrading you only have to replace the QST.pm you have with the new QST.pm (or WINQST.pm or mac_QST.pm) contained in the zip, then stop and start apache.
+Usually if you are upgrading you only have to replace the QST.pm you have with the new QST.pm (or WINQST.pm or mac_QST.pm) contained in the zip, then stop and start apache. **Always read below for upgrading.

 The languages other than English were done through Google Translate.
 If you notice issues let us know so we can fix them.